SiobhanBaines/MS1-Portfolio/README.md

 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/my_story_tests/about-mobile-test.PNG)
 [about-mobile-result](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/my_story_tests/about-mobile-test.pdf)
 Since all the results were green no further action is necessary.

 #### Projects page 	projects.html
 I repeated the diagnostic tests using Lighthouse on the Projects page for desktop and these are the results.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/projects_test/projects-desktop-before.PNG)
 [projects-desktop-before](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/projects_test/projects-desktop-before.pdf)
-I then run the test for the mobile version and these were the results
+I then run the test for the mobile version and these were the results.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/projects_test/projects-mobile-before.PNG)
 [projects-mobile-before](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/projects_test/projects-mobile-before.pdf)

-On the desktop the accessibility diagnostic is not green.
-Click on accessibility to get more information about what the issue is.
-As you read through the accessibility section you will see there is a red triangle on the left side which indicates what the errors are.
-By opening the dropdown v on the right more details about the HTML can be seen.
-Selecting each piece of HTML will direct you to the exact line in the code.
-There are 3 issues
+On the desktop Lighthouse report the Accessibility dashboard was not green, I investigated the 3 issues.

 1. Buttons do not have an accessible name button.card-text
         The error suggests a button element needs a name attribute.
 Google brought up w3schools.com which explained more about the button element.
         a.
 I gave each card a name but it didn’t change anything.
         b.
 Read the full details on Lighthouse and change name=”description” to aria-label="description".
 This resolved the issue.
 2. Links do not have a discernible name a
         These are for the icons.
 I don’t want text next to the icons.
 3. Background and foreground colors do not have a sufficient contrast ratio p.card-title
         As with the Home page this attribute is picking the bootstrap attribute Changing the colour of the font from #444c5d to #2e1f0e resolved the issue.

 I re-ran the desktop version of the test and these were the results.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/projects_test/projects-desktop-after.PNG)
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/projects_test/projects-desktop-after.PNG)